Employers select networks built for quality care and lower costs

 • Incent employees to choose high-value care options

-• Support the provider-patient relationship
+• Encourage the provider-patient relationship

 Balancing the power of choice with quality and cost